bitfocus/companion-module-rgblink-x3/HELP.md

 ## RGBlink Venus X3

-Tested with mini model, with firmware VER: 4.19
+Tested with Venus X3 with firmware VER: 4.19

 Should also work with X7, however was not tested with X7.